postmanlabs/labs-docs/src/pages/docs/postman/sending-api-requests/certificates.md

 <img alt="Certificate verification fail" src="https://assets.postman.com/postman-docs/certificate-verification-fail.jpg" width="500px"/>

-You will see the error in the response area if you have SSL verification turned on __Disable SSL Verification__ to disable the setting globally and rerun the request.
+You will see the error in the response area if you have SSL verification turned on. __Disable SSL Verification__ to disable the setting globally and rerun the request.

 <img alt="Verification error" src="https://assets.postman.com/postman-docs/response-error-disable-ssl.jpg" width="300px"/>